Vedic Living, made practical

 Your true Brahma Muhurta

 The ideal hour to rise shifts with the seasons and your latitude.
-Find today's exact window for where you are — the sacred window that ends just before sunrise.
+Find today's exact window for where you are.
+The sacred hour that ends just before sunrise.

 or